CREATIVE DIRECTOR/ LEAD ARTIST

 In 2013 we co-Founded a mural team, The Heavy Collective is a Public Art Initiative specializing in visual art and murals.
 The Heavy was founded by Kimberly Duran and Bud Herrera.
 Our goal is to bring art to the local community that often do not have time to view art in museums or galleries.
 Therefore, we occupied walls in public areas where people of diverse cultures and backgrounds can have access to free public art on their daily commutes.
 Our inspiration comes from the diverse ethnicities that inhabit the spaces we paint, as well as incorporating ancient civilizations, history, philosophy, culture and organic elements.
 Our art can be viewed in many different contexts, such as University of San Diego Arts and Humanities center mural to Luxury Hotel in Mexico City.
-The Heavy Collective has been recognized on the cover & center fold of the Premier OC Visual Art Guide October 2020 Orange Coast Magazine edition.
+The Heavy has been recognized on the cover & center fold of the Premier OC Visual Art Guide October 2020 Orange Coast Magazine edition.
 We have also collaborated the Anaheim Ducks, Santa Ana Police Department, City of Santa Ana, City of Los Angeles, City of Laguna Beach, City of Tustin, Def Jam records, Viacom, MTV, Univision, & Non-profit organizations.
 Our objective is to continue creating quality art, while sparking awareness in our youth one wall at a time.
 Art is the universal language, and it should be everywhere!